 When I was ten, my family and I moved to Ottawa, our nation's capital.
 In another ten years, I would move to the even bigger city of Toronto to study at the Ontario College of Art.
 My other studies included dressmaking, which I put to use some years later when I designed and sold my own line of children's clothing under the label Just Pretend.
 By this time, in the 1980s, I had two young sons who I could dress up in my latest fashions.
 Jesse and Kerry also became the subjects of several Prismacolour portraits I was enjoying drawing.
 The beauty and wonder of childhood, it seems, has always been an inspiration to my work in any medium.

 Eventually, my various creative interests and skills would come together in dollmaking.
 My first dolls were made with cloth.
-When I discovered polymer clays, I began sculpting the type of dolls I still make today.
-It was a real delight to find such a satisfying creative form, and a pleasant surprise to realize that there were so many others -- artists, collectors and admirers -- who shared my excitement about the world of dolls.
+When I discovered polymer clays, I began sculpting polymer clay dolls with cloth bodies.It was a real delight to find such a satisfying creative form, and a pleasant surprise to realize that there were so many others -- artists, collectors and admirers -- who shared my excitement about the world of dolls.
+More recently I sculpted my first ball jointed doll.
+I fell in love with this kind of doll because of the posability and a new path for my doll making began.

 I would like to thank all the artists who have inspired me, and the collectors who have enabled me to continue doing what I love best.
 I would also like to thank everyone who has taken the time to visit my website and look through my galleries of dolls.
 Please drop by again soon.